 “Well, I saw a lot of videos on YouTube about surviving the first day.
 There’s no time for swimming.
 Now that we have these tools we need to go get enough stone for a furnace to cook our dinner, some wool for beds, and maybe even some coal to cook with.
 I already got some more wood to make charcoal in case we don’t find any.”

 “Man!
 I was even a boy scout and you’re more prepared than me!
 Sheesh!”

 With swords at the ready they head off towards the head of the stream and the waterfall.
 “Master Jakob, I think we can probably swim up to the top of the mountain on this waterfall.
 Maybe we’ll see some exposed coal up there.
 At the very least there’s enough open rock to begin digging out some cobblestone for a house.”

-Maybe it was the unintentional practice from chasing the pigs and falling in the stream, but it turns out Papa was the better swimmer.
+Maybe the unintentional practice from chasing the pigs and falling in the stream helped, but it turns out Papa was the better swimmer.
 At the very least, he was trying harder.
 “Papa, look!
 Whheeeeeeee!”
 After a lot of splishing and splooshing there was a great big splash at the bottom of the waterfall.
 Jakob’s head came back into view as he yelled up to the top of mountain, “It’s like a giant waterslide!
 Give it a shot!”

 “What happened to that day one stuff??”

 By the time Jakob scales the top of the mountain Papa already has a layer of cobblestone in a ten by ten square leveled off.
 “I think this is a pretty good size for our house, especially once we go down a couple more layers, but I haven’t found any coal yet.”

 “Maybe I should go look for sheep so we can make some beds, and I’ll see if I can find some coal along the way.”